 Gone are the days when cloth diapers were considered unclean, difficult to close, and the only option.
 Today, many mothers rely on cloth diapers.

-Baby care is a very personal decision and on the surface, cloth may seem outdated, complicated and just plain gross.
+Baby care is a personal decision; on the surface, cloth diapers may seem outdated, complicated, and just plain gross.
 However, there are always unseen benefits to every option.
 Let’s carefully weigh the pros and cons to help make the best decision for YOUR family!

-Cloth diapers are much cheaper in the long run in comparison to disposable.
+Cloth diapers are much cheaper in the long run than disposable diapers.